FedOCR: Communication-Efficient Federated Learning for Scene Text Recognition: Methodology

 \subsection{Privacy Preserving}

 Federated learning can provide training procedures at a high level of security, but the global server still has a chance to compromise data privacy, such as model inversion~\cite{fredrikson2015model} and GAN-based attacks~\cite{hitaj2017deep}.
 Usually, local network parameters or their increments are sent to the global server in each communication round, which gives the honest-but-curious server a chance to spy on local sets of data.
-In recent works, Phong \emph{et al.} \cite{phong2018privacy} show that a small portion of gradients may reveal information of training samples and apply an additively homomorphic encryption scheme to their federated framework.
-Shokri \emph{et al.} \cite{shokri2015privacy} propose to upload partially gradients added with noise to avoid information leakage, and apply differential privacy to parameter updates for a higher level of security.
+In recent works, Geiping~\emph{et al.}~\cite{geiping2020inverting} and Phong \emph{et al.}~\cite{phong2018privacy} show that the gradients may reveal information of training samples and apply an additively homomorphic encryption scheme to their federated framework.
+Shokri \emph{et al.}~\cite{shokri2015privacy} propose to upload partially gradients added with noise to avoid information leakage, and apply differential privacy to parameter updates for a higher level of security.
 However, the above methods bring more computational costs or a dramatic decrease in accuracy because of the privacy-preserving module.

-In our FedOCR, we adopt the hashing technique to compress the entire model parameters with a hashing function and random seeds, which are equivalent to an encryption-decryption module and the keys.
+In our FedOCR, we adopt the hashing technique to compress the entire model parameters with a hashing function and random seeds.
+They are equivalent to an encryption-decryption module and the keys, but it can save much computational costs without the encryption-decryption step.
 For the parameter aggregation in the global server, we only upload increments of the parameters in real weight vectors, which can not be used to reconstruct the complete network without the specific hashing function and the random seeds.
 As for all local participants, they share the same hashing function and random seeds, so the average operation in the global aggregation can be directly applied to these parameter increments.
 Therefore, the global server can not compromise the private data, while it can finish its global aggregation task.
+Moreover, the other attackers also can not do anything with the compressed parameter increments, because they mean nothing without hashing functions and seeds.
 In this way, we enhance the privacy-preserving in our FedOCR without introducing an extra computational cost.